aadamsx/microservice-assessment/README.md

 # Microservice Assessment

-In the following assessment, we will break down the process build a microservice using WebAPI and ASP.NET Core.
+In the following assessment, we will break down the process build a microservice.

 ## Expectations

 - You'll be building a leaderboard, showing the top 10 players and their total score.
 - You should use an in-memory data store to handle the matches and scores.
 - Expected Classes that you'll author: `Match`, `Leaderboard`.
 Leaderboard be composed of a list of matches and calculate the leaderboard.
-- Use ASP.NET Core
+- Use ASP.NET Core, Python, or Node (Express).

 The API Calls we'll run against your API are the following, with definitions below.